ibm-cloud-docs/vmware-service/common/vcd-ops-guide.md

 Guest OS customization is optional for all platforms.
 It is required for VMs that must join a Windows domain when the VMs are being powered on.

-When you use an IBM template to create the VM, use the **Guest OS Customization** pane to acquire or set the unique password for the OS instance.
+When you use an IBM template to create the VM, use the **Guest OS Customization** panel to acquire or set the unique password for the OS instance.
 Ensure that the option **Enable guest customization** is selected and then use one of the **Password Reset** options to establish the initial administrator credential.

 For more information, see [Change the guest OS customization properties of a virtual machine](https://docs.vmware.com/en/VMware-Cloud-Director/10.5/VMware-Cloud-Director-Tenant-Guide/GUID-FA8C101E-241E-41A5-A3C3-83BDBB4467F1.html#GUID-2B7A04E8-7479-4EE9-99B0-1A46751BE46F__GUID-658C5607-04BA-4BE1-87D3-8553DD2601EE){: external}.